James Branch Cabell: Life

 1901 was an eventful year for Cabell: his first stories were accepted for publication, and he was suspected of the murder of John Scott, a wealthy Richmonder.
 It was rumored that Scott was involved romantically with Cabell's mother.
 Cabell's supposed involvement in the Scott murder and his college "scandal" were both mentioned in Ellen Glasgow's posthumously published (1954) autobiography The Woman Within.
 In 1902, seven of Cabell's first stories appeared in national magazines and over the next decade he wrote many short stories and articles, contributing to nationally published magazines including Harper's Monthly Magazine and The Saturday Evening Post, as well as carrying out extensive research on his family's genealogy.

-Between 1911 and 1913, he was employed by his uncle in the office of the Branch coal mines in West Virginia.
+Between 1911 and 1913, Cabell was employed by his uncle in the office of the Branch coal mines in West Virginia.
 On November 8, 1913, he married Priscilla Bradley Shepherd, a widow with five children from her previous marriage.
-In 1915, son Ballard Hartwell Cabell was born.
+In 1915, their son Ballard Hartwell Cabell was born.
 Priscilla died in March 1949; Cabell was remarried in June 1950 to Margaret Waller Freeman.

 During his life, Cabell published fifty-two books, including novels, genealogies, collections of short stories, poetry, and miscellanea.
 He was elected to the American Academy of Arts and Letters in 1937.